practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 $
 ```

-By the way: the following approach is not working at the moment (at least in my system), though it should work from my point of view:
+By the way: the following approach is not working at the moment (at least in my system):

 ```
 $ ozc -x prolog_system_test.oz